Eating And Sleeping At Spier

-For dinner we were given a set menu (R250) with choices for starers of a warm pea and mint soup with bacon foam or cured and pickled Franschoek trout.
+For dinner we were given a set menu (R250) with choices for starers of a warm pea and mint soup with bacon foam or cured and pickled Franschhoek trout.
 Main course choices were between oven roast free range chicken with garlic potato puree, chorizo grilled baby veg or grass fed beef grill served with creamy African maize, garden green vegetables, peppered wild mushroom sauce.
-The dessert options were granadilla pana cotta with berry coulis or chocolate brownie with chantily cream and summer berries.
+The dessert options were granadilla panna cotta with berry coulis or chocolate brownie with chantilly cream and summer berries.

 Disclosure: I was invited as part of a media group to Spier.
 I was not asked to write a blog post about my experience.
 This post is in line with my blogging policy.